The Best Checking Accounts in North Carolina for 2024

 One thing that can put your mind at ease is that online banks get the same level of protection from the Federal Deposit Insurance Corporation.
-This makes online banks equally safe to their brick-and-mortar competition.
+This makes online banks equally as safe as their brick-and-mortar competition.

-When you make a deposit to an FDIC-insured bank, you are automatically covered.
+When you use an FDIC-insured bank, you are automatically covered.
 If the bank later goes bankrupt or is otherwise unable to return your money to you, the FDIC will reimburse you for the amount that you’ve lost.